Co-ordinator : Lynette Harris

 Providing the bursaries for final year students is intended to be a means of offering tangible support to students planning careers in a range of arts related roles and it is hoped these will form the basis of further deve;oping the relationship between TASN and the NTU Arts Faculty.

-We have now offered three bursaries for the academic year 2023/24.
-A shortlist of 6 students in the Department of Fashion, Textiles and Knitwear Design have made presentations to The Arts Society Nottingham, represented by Lynette Harris and Jackie Goode, and 3 bursaries were awarded in December 2023..
-Subsequently, we will follow the work of these 3 students and see how the bursaries have been used to help them.
+We offered three bursaries for the academic year 2023/24.
+A shortlist of 6 students in the Department of Fashion, Textiles and Knitwear Design have made presentations to The Arts Society Nottingham, represented by Lynette Harris and Jackie Goode, and 3 bursaries were awarded in December 2023.
 Fuller details about the three students and their work are given below under Three Young Arts Bursaries in 2023 - 2024.
+Details of their work can be found at Young Arts Bursaries 2024

 In 2018, we embarked on a new Young Arts initiative.
 We set up a bursary for a third year Nottingham Trent University Visual Arts Student to assist the funding of materials for their final degree show to the extent of £500.
 In 2019 we offered two bursaries each for £500.